OpenDSA/OpenDSA/RST/source/SelectionSort.rst

 Consider the example of the following array.

-.. inlineav:: SelsortCON1
+.. inlineav:: SelsortCON1 ss
    :output: show

 Now we continue with the second pass.
 However, since the largest record is already at the right end, we will not need to look at it again.

-.. inlineav:: SelsortCON2
+.. inlineav:: SelsortCON2 ss
    :output: show

 Selection Sort continues in this way until the entire array is sorted.
 The following visualization puts it all together.

-.. avembed:: AV/Sorting/selectionsortAV.html
+.. avembed:: AV/Sorting/selectionsortAV.html ss

 Now try for yourself to see if you understand how Selection Sort works.

-.. avembed:: Exercises/Sorting/SelsortPRO.html
+.. avembed:: Exercises/Sorting/SelsortPRO.html ka
    :showbutton: hide

 Any algorithm can be written in slightly different ways.